Flood Advisory issued for Potter by NWS - News Break

 Flood Advisory issued for Potter by NWS

-Effective: 2021-07-31 19:16:00 CDT Expires: 2021-07-31 20:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-31 18:46:00 CDT Expires: 2021-07-31 21:45:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Potter The National Weather Service in Amarillo has issued a * Flood Advisory for Poor Drainage Areas for Southeastern Potter County in the panhandle of Texas North Central Randall County in the panhandle of Texas * Until 1015 PM CDT. * At 714 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
-Overflowing poor drainage areas will cause minor flooding in the advisory area.
+Target Area: Potter The National Weather Service in Amarillo has issued a * Flood Advisory for Southeastern Potter County in the panhandle of Texas * Until 945 PM CDT. * At 646 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
 Between 1 and 2 inches of rain have fallen. * Some locations that will experience flooding include Amarillo.alerts.weather.gov

 Comments / 0